petershin/liferay-learn/docs/courses/latest/en/web-site-manager/site-templates/creating-a-new-site.md

 1. Click *Add* (![Add icon](../../images/icon-add.png)) and name it `Company Navigation`.

 1. Click *Add* and select *Page*.
-In the modal that opens, select the About US, Contact Us, and Careers pages.
+In the modal that opens, select the About Us, Contact Us, and Careers pages.
 Click *Select*.

 Once the navigation menu is created, you can configure the menu display in the Main page template.